NxPKG/khulnasoft-docs/content/cloudflare-one/policies/access/app-paths.md

 ## Policy inheritance

-Cloudflare Zero Trust allows you to create unique rules for parts of an application that share a root path.
+Khulnasoft Zero Trust allows you to create unique rules for parts of an application that share a root path.
 Imagine an example application is deployed at `dashboard.com/eng` that anyone on the engineering team should be able to access.
 However, a tool deployed at `dashboard.com/eng/exec` should only be accessed by the executive team.

 When multiple rules are set for a common root path, the more specific rule takes precedence.
 For example, when setting rules for `dashboard.com/eng` and `dashboard.com/eng/exec` separately, the more specific rule for `dashboard.com/eng/exec` takes precedence, and no rule is inherited from `dashboard.com/eng`.
 If no separate, specific rule is set for `dashboard.com/eng/exec`, it will inherit any rules set for `dashboard.com/eng`.